rbouckaert/DeveloperManual/README.md

 First, you set up a BEAST analysis in an XML file in the configuration that you want to test.
 Set the `sampleFromPrior="true"` flag on the element with MCMC in it, and sample from the prior.
 Make sure that the number of samples in the trace log and tree log is the same and that they are sampled at a frequency such that there will be N useful samples (say N=100).

 ## Step 2.
-Generate (MCMC) analysis for each of the samples
+Generate (MCMC) analysis for each of the samples (with single alignment)

-You can use CoverageTestXMLGenerator to generate BEAST XML files from a template XML file.
+You can use `CoverageTestXMLGenerator` to generate BEAST XML files using HKY with or without gamma rate heterogeneity from a template XML file (If you require another model for generting sequence data, you might want to craft your own class based on the `CoverageTestXMLGenerator` class).
 The XML file used to sample from the prior can be used for this (when setting the sampleFromPrior flag to false).
-You can run CoverageTestXMLGenerator using the BEAST applauncher utility (or via the `File/Launch Apps` meny in BEAUti).
+You can run `CoverageTestXMLGenerator` using the BEAST applauncher utility (or via the `File/Launch Apps` meny in BEAUti).

-CoverageTestXMLGenerator generates XML for performing coverage test (using CoverageCalculator) and has the following arguments:
+`CoverageTestXMLGenerator` generates XML for performing coverage test (using `CoverageCalculator`) and has the following arguments:

--workingDir <filename>	working directory where input files live and output directory is created -outDir <string>	output directory where generated XML goes (as sub dir of working dir) (default: mcmc) -logFile 	trace log file containing model paramter values to use for generating sequence data -treeFile 	tree log file containing trees to generate sequence data on -xmlFile 	XML template file containing analysis to be merged with generated sequence data -skip <integer>	numer of log file lines to skip (default: 1) -burnin <integer>	percentage of trees to used as burn-in (and will be ignored) (default: 1) -useGamma [true|false]	use gamma rate heterogeneity (default: true) -help	 show arguments
+- workingDir `<directory>`	working directory where input files live and output directory is created
+- outDir `<directory>`	output directory where generated XML goes (as sub dir of working dir) (default: mcmc)
+- logFile `<filename>`	trace log file containing model parameter values to use for generating sequence data
+- treeFile `<filename>`	tree log file containing trees to generate sequence data on
+- xmlFile `<filename>`	XML template file containing analysis to be merged with generated sequence data
+- skip `<integer>`	numer of log file lines to skip (default: 1)
+- burnin `<integer>`	percentage of trees to used as burn-in (and will be ignored) (default: 1)
+- useGamma [true|false]	use gamma rate heterogeneity (default: true)
+- help	 show arguments

 ```